grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 # On-Behalf-Of Authorization

+⚠️ Only compatible with Grafana 8.3.4 or later above.

 The feature can be enabled with the checkbox from the plugin configuration screen.
-⚠️ When provisioning, you also need to set `oauthPassThru` to `true`, such as the following example has done.
+When provisioning, you also need to set `oauthPassThru` to `true`, such as the following example has done.

 ```yaml
 apiVersion: 1